 The all about me theme is a natural way to begin the year after you have established a daily routine in your class.
-As you will see from the activities below, this theme can be incorporated to all areas of development.
+As you will see from the preschool lesson plans below, this theme can be incorporated to all areas of development.

-2. Non of us are exactly the same.
+2. No one person is exactly the same.

 3. I have different roles in life.
 I am a son/daughter, a grandson/granddaughter, a sibling, a friend.